codeequity/codeEquity/docs/ceManual.md

 Requesting this information on the fly from GitHub more than doubles the request volume and the subsequent await times, leading to a noticeable lag for the GitHub user.
 To avoid this, CE Server tracks two pieces of state.
-The first is the `ghLink` table shown below, which gathers the most frequently required names and ids surrounding an issue.
+The first is the `ghLinks` table shown below, which gathers the most frequently required names and ids surrounding an issue.

 ```